youngbrioche/instapaper2readability/README.md

 # Instapaper to Readability

 Import an Instapaper CSV export to Readability via it's email interface.
+Consider this a one-off operation.

 ## Usage